dobrinov/mayday_mayday/README.md

 # Mayday, Mayday!
-Simple event processing and alerting system written in Ruby.
+Simple monitoring and alerting system written in Ruby.

 ## Why I decided to implement yet another monitoring system?
 I have been working with monitoring systems for the last couple of months.
 During this time I had to evaluate a couple of monitoring tools/systems and understand very good what are the business requirements for such a thing.
 The conclusions to which I came are: